-Where there are teenagers, there will be parties, and holidays are often a likely time for these to occur.
+Where there are teenagers, there will be parties, and summer vacations are often a likely time for these to occur.

 If your teenager is attending a party, here are some key points to consider: